janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 **Feature Engineering**

-The dataset includes features for total amount of money spent (accountTotal), total amount of items purchased (itemCount), total cost of those items (itemCosts) and an average monthly spending variable (monthlyPaid).
-It does however not include a variable for the average item cost.
+The dataset includes features for total amount of money spent (accountTotal), total amount of items purchased (itemCount), total cost of those items (itemCosts) and an average monthly spending feature (monthlyPaid).
+It does however not include a feature for the average item cost.

-We add a variable for average item cost (`avgItemCost`) by dividing the itemCosts by itemCount.
+We add a feature for average item cost (`avgItemCost`) by dividing the itemCosts by itemCount.

 **Analyzing Outliers**

 We analyzed outliers in the dataset using a `boxplot`.
-Most columns have many distant outliers except the frequency features created by ShopEasy, which make sense as they are a relative range variable between 0-1 or 0-100.
+Most columns have many distant outliers except the frequency features created by ShopEasy, which make sense as they are a relative range feature between 0-1 or 0-100.
 Valuable information for later steps.

 Numerical outlier boxplot
 ![Alt text](images/outlier_boxplot.png)